 Scientifically something very radical occurs between the process of gametogenesis and fertilization–the change from a simple part of one human being (i.e., a sperm) and a simple part of another human being (i.e., an oocyte)– usually referred to as an “ovum” or “egg”), which simply possess “human life,” to a new, genetically unique, newly existing, individual, whole living human being (a single-cell embryonic human zygote).
 That is, upon fertilization, parts of human beings have actually been transformed into something very different from what they were before; they have been changed into a single, whole human being.
 During the process of fertilization, the sperm and the oocyte cease to exist as such, and a new human being is produced.

-Obviously, not everyone agrees with her conclusion regarding the personhood of the preborn child and it is commonly rejected for four main reasons:
+Obviously, not everyone agrees with her conclusion regarding the personhood of the preborn child and, as Wayne Grudem argues in his book Politics According to the Bible, it is commonly rejected for four main reasons:

 First, because a baby couldn’t survive outside their mother’s womb.
 This seems somewhat arbitrary, though, because neither could a child survive on its own after they have been born.
 In fact, I’m not all that confident that any of my own children would have survived without their mother until they were at least in High School, and even then, their chances would have been only fifty-fifty.

 Second, is the issue of birth defects.
 Even if we immediately put aside Godwin’s Law of invoking a parallel to the Nazi’s, there is something terribly inhumane about going down this path.
 I have many friends who have had a child with Downs Syndrome and there is no doubt at all as to their value, let alone personhood.
 But let’s take an even more extreme example: if a mother found she was pregnant for the fifth time, with the father suffering syphilis and her four previous children had significant handicaps, would it be advisable to terminate?
 If you answered yes, then you’ve just aborted Beethoven.